Amesbury man charged with attempted murder held without bail

 "I assumed he was upset because (the victim) was having a medical emergency.
 I asked Samuel if (the victim) was his girlfriend or roommate.
 He responded 'I'm going to jail for the rest of my life.
 I choked her until she was unconscious,'" Tremblay wrote in his report.

 Jarvinen was then placed under arrest as Amesbury firefighters tended to the victim.
-While inside Tremblay's cruiser, he told the officer he would rather die than go to jail.
+While in Tremblay's cruiser, he told the officer he would rather die than go to jail.

 "I will not go to jail and if I make it to jail I will not eat until I die," Tremblay wrote in his report.